Social welfare

 Processing times

 After the beneficiary has applied for the social benefit the processing time for the allocation and payment can run up to 8 weeks.
 Municipalities can grant an advance payment but this does not always cover the whole period.
 To prevent further delay, it is of upmost importance to apply for the social benefit timely.
-The processing time for the application is even longer for young adults below the age of 27, who are subject to a statutory waiting period of 4 weeks.
+The processing time for the application can be even longer for young adults below the age of 27, who are subject to a statutory waiting period of 4 weeks if the municipality requires so.
 In these 4 weeks the young adult has to try to find a paid job.
 If they are not successful, the municipality starts processing the application.
 In this situation, after these 4 weeks, municipalities have 8 weeks to process the allocation and payment of the social benefit.

 Issues related to social benefits in shared households